 Activity type Assessment of OpenMP implementation and performance optimiza- tion Contributors Thomas Breuer, Brian Wylie, Sebastian Lührs, Urs Aeberhard

 Starting from a serial version of PVnegf a parallel implementation with OpenMP has been developed.
+The JUBE metrics shown in Table 21 show a speed-up close to 4.

 External work inspired by EoCoE: